-You know what I love about a good slow cooker recipe?
+You know what I love about a good slow cooker or crock pot recipe?
 The same as a lot of people out there probably.
 You throw your ingredients in the pot in the morning, take the dog for a walk, have some breakfast, read the paper, go and do some shopping and then you return in the afternoon to this glorious aroma wafting around the house.

 The dog looks up, with those big round eyes that say “Is that what I’m having for dinner?”

 “Umm, no ….. sorry”.
 Sad face 🙁